-If you are not an experienced boater, we recommend that you and other people that normally accompany you enroll in a boating safety course.
-Organizations such as the U.S. Power Squadrons, United States Coast Guard Auxiliary, state boating authorities, and the American Red Cross offer excellent boating educational programs.
-These courses are worthwhile even for experienced boaters to sharpen your skills or bring you up-to-date on current rules and regulations.
+If you are not an experienced boater, we recommend the boat operator and other people that normally accompany the operator, enroll in a boating safety course.
+Organizations such as the U.S. Power Squadrons, United States Coast Guard Auxiliary, State Boating Authorities and the American Red Cross offer excellent boating educational programs.
+These courses are worthwhile even for experienced boaters to sharpen your skills or bring you up to date on current rules and regulations.
 They can also help in providing local navigational information when moving to a new boating area.
-Contact your dealer or state boating authority, or visit www.uscgboating.org for further information on boating safety courses.
+Contact your dealer, State Boating Authority or the Boating Safety Hotline, 800-368-5647 or uscgboating.org for further information on boating safety courses.